Here are a few things I do well…

 I’m not sure this accurately conveys what a mess this was…it was way worse.

 Here’s another example, I probably shouldn’t have picked the ‘Sizzling Steakhouse’ edition of Baltimore Magazine for my magazine cutouts.
 I don’t find steak particularly inspiring, in fact, I’m a vegetarian.

 Lesson 3: Unless your children are old enough to work independently, resist the urge to make this a family affair.

 I decided I didn’t want to use two of my four notebooks so I gave them to my daughters.
 This set off a flurry of excitement about decorating their own journals and ended in nerve grinding frustration when my hands were too covered in glue to help them when their fine motor skills failed.

 That being said, this is a great activity to do with your child when you’re able to focus on helping them.
 Plan ahead and gather photos, words, and decorations that are meaningful to them.
-As your working, talk about the different items.
-Let them know the journal is their special place to draw pictures and write things down (if their old enough).
-Tell them you would love to see whats in their journal from time to time.
+As you’re working, talk about the different items.
+Let them know the journal is their special place to draw pictures and write things down (if they’re old enough).
+Tell them you would love to see what’s in their journal from time to time.

 Lesson 4: When all else fails, start over